 - The earning potential of each spouse

-- Career choices made to benefit of support the other’s career
+- Career choices made to support the other’s career

 - The standard of living during the marriage

 - The amount of child support, if any

 Resolving Alimony/Support Issues Through Mediation Or With The Help Of A Consulting Attorney